Vandebron/tech-blog/assets/posts/building-native-images-and-compiling-with-graalvm-and-sbt.md

 Seeing the versatile features of GraalVM it is worth looking a bit under its hood.
 Actually, GraalVM is defined by three main technologies:

-- the Graal compiler, a high-performance JIT-compiler that can make Java applications run faster from within the JVM
+- [Graal compiler](https://www.graalvm.org/reference-manual/jvm/), a high-performance JIT-compiler that can make JVM applications run faster from within the JVM
 - [SubstrateVM](https://www.graalvm.org/reference-manual/native-image/SubstrateVM/), includes the necessary components to run a JVM-app as a native executable ( Garbage Collector, Thread Scheduler, ...)
 - [Truffle Language Implementation Framework](https://www.graalvm.org/reference-manual/truffle-framework/), the basis for the polyglot support from GraalVM

 Our motivation for trying out GraalVM was tackling the pain points of Scala, Java projects, and microservices.
+Shipping microservices written in Scala as docker containers (I hope you appreciate this word play) to your production system comes with the cost that those containers can be fairly large, as the application can only be run with a JVM.
+See [Building Docker images](#building-docker-images)

 During the hackathon, we were most interested in the building of native images for Scala applications.

 ## Project setup